icecube/icetray-public/dataclasses/resources/docs/coordinates.rst

 See Also
 ========

-* The original proposal for the IceCube Coordinate System can be found here: :docushare:`8945`.
+* The original proposal for the IceCube Coordinate System can be found here: `The IceCube Coordinate System.doc <https://docs.google.com/document/d/1E4OV7sfwczCXmryTLN0NAJPpJsBf8kF_>`_.
 * An overview of the IceCube coordinate system and the corresponding transformations between "local" and "global" coordinate systems can be found in :wiki:`this document <File:Spherical_geometry.pdf>` by J. van Santen.